DPBayes/twinify/README.md

     ) -> Union[Iterable[pd.DataFrame], pd.DataFrame]
 ```

-This method first draws `num_parameter_samples` parameter samples from the parameter posterior represented by the `InferenceResult` object and then
+This method first draws `num_parameter_samples` parameter samples from the model posterior represented by the `InferenceResult` object and then
 samples `num_data_per_parameter_sample` data points for each parameter sample from the model, and returns them as either one large combined DataFrame or an iterable over one DataFrame per parameter sample.

-`InferenceResult` classes also allows saving and loading of learned models via the `save` and static `load` methods respectively.
+`InferenceResult` classes also allow saving and loading of learned models via the `save` and static `load` methods respectively.

 Note that `DPVIResult.load` requires the same NumPyro model as used for inference to be provided during model loading.